• Skip to primary navigation

 Hi Patrick,

 Thanks for writing in.
 I love this topic. 🙂 Like you, I use Kosher salt for seasoning meat, and in fact for almost all of my cooking.
 I love that it's coarse and dissolves super quickly.
-I also find that I use less of it than I would a finer salt, to achieve the same amount of flavor in a dish.
+Also, you need less of it than a finer salt, to achieve the same amount of flavor in a dish.
 Typically I use other salts with more complex flavors, like Himalayan, Fleur de Sel, smoked salt, etc., as finishing salts.
 I sprinkle these on a dish after it's cooked -- more for their own flavors, rather than to enhance the natural flavors in the other ingredients.

 I'm so happy you're going to try the artichoke recipe.
 I hope you love it, and that it lives up to what you have had a Piero's. 🙂 Just in case you didn't see my "recipe tip," it might seem like there's too much stuffing for the artichoke.
 There's not!
 You want to fill it to maximum capacity -- not only in the center (which should be packed), but between each leaf.
 Enjoy! ~Valentina